Mecc Cancer Treatment Blurred Plant Background

 False-positive test results can occur.

 Screening test results may appear to be abnormal even though no cancer is present.
-A false-positive test result (one that shows there is cancer when there really isn't) can cause anxiety and is usually followed by more tests, (such as biopsy) which also have risks.
+A false-positive test result (one that shows there is cancer when there really isn't) can cause anxiety and is usually followed by more tests and procedures (such as a biopsy), which also have risks.

 Your doctor can advise you about your risk for prostate cancer and your need for screening tests.